 Private Property Rights.
 DRCOG respects private property rights within a legal context that protects local land use authority and emphasizes that governmental actions often add value to private property.
-While acknowledging that there are concerns over a potential for inappropriate uses of that authority, DRCOG believes that U.S. Supreme Court decisions defining constitutional restrictions on local government regulation of private property are adequate to protect both public and private rights.
+While acknowledging that there are concerns over potential inappropriate uses of that authority, DRCOG believes that U.S. Supreme Court decisions defining constitutional restrictions on local government regulation of private property are adequate to protect both public and private rights.
 When these restrictions are coupled with established precedents of the Colorado Supreme Court, protections accorded to landowners are reasonable, appropriate and balanced.
 Therefore, DRCOG opposes further restrictions on the ability of governmental entities to regulate private property for the benefit of the public and opposes takings and eminent domain legislation that goes beyond the existing rulings of the U.S. Supreme Court and the Colorado Supreme Court as an attempt to unconstitutionally restrict local land use authority.

 Planning Data and Technical Support.
 DRCOG recognizes the importance of unbiased, reliable and consistent data in effective local and regional planning and decision-making.
 DRCOG also collaborates with the state to provide a variety of planning and technical assistance services to small communities.
-DRCOG encourages the General Assembly and state agencies to support these efforts and any other efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision making.
+DRCOG encourages the General Assembly and state agencies to support these efforts and any other efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision-making.
 DRCOG supports legislation that ensures readily available access to public data sets, including digital data, for use in planning analysis.

 Housing.
 An adequate supply and mix of housing options continues to be a concern of local governments.
 The affordable housing shortage is particularly acute near major employment centers and in transit station areas, causing increased transportation impacts, as workers have limited transportation options and must commute longer distances from housing they can afford.
-DRCOG supports the following principles pertaining to the quality, quantity and affordability of housing in the Denver metro area.
+DRCOG supports the following principles pertaining to the quality, quantity and affordability of housing in the Denver metro area:

-- Regional approaches to addressing the affordable housing issue that complement local efforts. - An adequate supply of good housing, regardless of income level, and continued public- and private-sector support for such an effort. - Increased state financial support for loan and grant programs for low- and moderate-income housing. - Collaboration among public and private entities, including efforts to develop loan programs and to address the jobs-housing connections. - Actions to provide more accessible and obtainable housing options for seniors.
+- Regional approaches to addressing the affordable housing issue that incentivize local efforts, particularly as they relate to preservation of existing affordable housing stock. - An adequate supply of permanently affordable housing located near job and transit hubs and continued public- and private-sector support for such an effort. - Increased state financial support for loan and grant programs for low- and moderate-income housing. - Collaboration among public and private entities, including efforts to develop loan programs and address the jobs-housing connections. - Actions to provide more accessible and obtainable housing options for seniors.